tcallsen/node-postman-its/README.md

 ## Supplemental Blog Post

-Here is a blog post I created that explains the Postman integration test creation and execution in more detail: [https://taylor.callsen.me/automated-api-integration-tests-with-postman-and-newman/](https://taylor.callsen.me/automated-api-integration-tests-with-postman-and-newman/)
+Here is a blog post I created that explains the Postman test creation and execution in more detail: [https://taylor.callsen.me/automated-api-integration-tests-with-postman-and-newman/](https://taylor.callsen.me/automated-api-integration-tests-with-postman-and-newman/)